daniellerch/daniellerch.github.io/stegolab-en.md

 #### Cost functions:

 - **[J-UNIWARD](https://github.com/daniellerch/stegolab/tree/master/J-UNIWARD)**:
-  A Python implementation of the steganography method for hidden information into JPEG images, proposed in the paper "[Universal Distortion Function for Steganography in an Arbitrary Domain](https://link.springer.com/article/10.1186/1687-417X-2014-1)" by Vojtěch Holub, Jessica Fridrich and Tomáš Denemark.
+  A Python implementation of the cost function used in steganography for hidding information into JPEG images, proposed in the paper "[Universal Distortion Function for Steganography in an Arbitrary Domain](https://link.springer.com/article/10.1186/1687-417X-2014-1)" by Vojtěch Holub, Jessica Fridrich and Tomáš Denemark.

 - **[HILL](https://github.com/daniellerch/stegolab/tree/master/HILL)**:
-  A Python implementation of the steganography method for hiding information into bitmap images, proposed in the paper "[A New Cost Function for Spatial Image Steganography](https://ieeexplore.ieee.org/document/7025854)" by Bin Li, Ming Wang, Jiwu Huang and Xiaolong Li.
+  A Python implementation of the cost function used in steganography for hiding information into bitmap images, proposed in the paper "[A New Cost Function for Spatial Image Steganography](https://ieeexplore.ieee.org/document/7025854)" by Bin Li, Ming Wang, Jiwu Huang and Xiaolong Li.

 <br>